panpf/zoomimage/docs/getting_started.md

 Interactive methods:

+* `zoomable.setReadMode(ReadMode?)`: Setting up reading mode configuration
+* `zoomable.setScalesCalculator(ScalesCalculator)`: Set minScale, mediumScale, and maxScale calculator
+* `zoomable.setThreeStepScale(Boolean)`: Set whether to cyclically scale between minScale, mediumScale, and maxScale when double-clicking to zoom
+* `zoomable.setRubberBandScale(Boolean)`: Set whether to use rubber band effect after scaling exceeds minScale or maxScale
+* `zoomable.setOneFingerScaleSpec(OneFingerScaleSpec)`: Set single finger zoom configuration
+* `zoomable.setAnimationSpec(ZoomAnimationSpec)`: Set animation configurations such as zoom, offset, etc.
+* `zoomable.setLimitOffsetWithinBaseVisibleRect(Boolean)`: Set whether to limit offsets to contentBaseVisibleRect
+* `zoomable.setContainerWhitespaceMultiple(Float)`: Set multiples based on container size to add blank areas around the container
+* `zoomable.setContainerWhitespace(ContainerWhitespace)`: Set the configuration of blank areas around the container, with priority higher than containerWhitespaceMultiple
+* `zoomable.setKeepTransformWhenSameAspectRatioContentSizeChanged(Boolean)`: Set whether the
+  transform remains unchanged when the contentSize of the same aspect ratio is changed
+* `zoomable.setDisabledGestureTypes(Int)`: Set the disabled gesture type, you can use the bits or actions of GestureType to combine multiple gesture types
+* `zoomable.setReverseMouseWheelScale(Boolean)`: Set whether to reverse the direction of the mouse wheel
+* `zoomable.setMouseWheelScaleCalculator(MouseWheelScaleCalculator)`: Setting up the mouse wheel zoom calculator
 * `zoomable.scale()`: Scaling content to the specified multiple
 * `zoomable.scaleBy()`: Incrementally scale the multiple specified by content by multiplication
 * `zoomable.scaleByPlus()`: Incrementally scale content specified multiples by addition